jaydeelew/CompareAI/docs/planning/OVERAGE_PRICING_ANALYSIS.md

 Users can optimize their usage:
 - Quick test with 1 model: 1 model response used
 - Compare 3 top choices: 3 model responses used
-- Comprehensive analysis with 9 models: 9 model responses used
+- Comprehensive analysis with 9-12 models: 9-12 model responses used (depending on tier)
 - Natural scaling based on task complexity

 ### 4. **Simplified Tier Differentiation**